pelletierkevin/go_microservice_elasticsearch/README.md

   Then run the docker container : `docker run -p 9000:9000 kevinplltr/elastic-health:0.0.1 <cluster hostname> <cluster port>`

-  Example : `docker run -p 9000:9000 kevinplltr/elastic-health:0.0.1 host.docker.internal 9200` if the cluster is running on the host machine.
+  Example: `docker run -p 9000:9000 kevinplltr/elastic-health:0.0.1 host.docker.internal 9200` if the cluster is running on the host machine.

 ###     - Using the Helm chart
   - First make sure you can connect to your Kubernetes cluster.